-A service animal may be restricted from specific areas of the College when (1) it would fundamentally alter a program or (2) the College has legitimate safety concerns and/or it is consistent with other College policies, state, and/or federal laws/regulations.
-Examples of these restricted areas include but are not limited to:
+A service animal may be restricted from a specific area or areas of the College when (1) the service animal’s presence in the area(s) would fundamentally alter a program or (2) the College has legitimate safety concerns and/or it is consistent with other College policies, state, and/or federal laws/regulations.
+Examples of these restricted areas may include but are not limited to:

-If a service animal is restricted from certain areas, Disability Support Services (DSS) assists in evaluating and providing reasonable accommodations for the student.
+If a service animal is restricted from certain areas, Disability Support Services (DSS) will assist in evaluating and providing reasonable accommodations for the student.

 College personnel must permit service animal access to property, events and/or activities with its handler when it is readily apparent that the animal is trained to do work or perform tasks for its handler.
 Examples include (1) a dog guiding an individual who is blind or has low vision, (2) pulling an individual's wheelchair, or (3) providing assistance with stability or balance to an individual with an observable mobility disability.